Paragon-OS/paragon-os-ui/README.md

    - If your webhook URL is `http://localhost:5678/webhook/answer-question`, use `/answer-question` as the `webhookPath`

 3. **Confirmation Requirements**: Workflows that modify external state (like sending messages) are configured to require confirmation.
 You can adjust this in `lib/n8n-config.ts` by setting `requiresConfirmation: true/false`.

+4. **Synchronous Execution**: By default, the system waits for workflows to complete before returning results.
+If your n8n webhook is configured for asynchronous execution ("Response Mode: Immediately"), the system will automatically poll the execution API until completion.
+You can disable this behavior by setting `N8N_WAIT_FOR_COMPLETION=false` in your `.env.local`.

 ### Available Tools